xamcat/xamarin-forms-ios-extension/README.md

 The ability to use Xamarin.Forms in a native project is provided via [Native Forms](https://docs.microsoft.com/xamarin/xamarin-forms/platform/native-forms).
 It allows `ContentPage`-derived pages to be added directly to native Xamarin.iOS projects.
 The `CreateViewController` extension method converts an instance of a Xamarin.Forms page to a native `UIViewController`, which could be used or modified as a regular controller.
 And because an iOS Extension is a special kind of a native iOS project, you can use the same approach here.

 > [!IMPORTANT]
 > There are many [known limitations](https://docs.microsoft.com/xamarin/ios/platform/extensions#limitations) for iOS Extensions.
 Although you can use Xamarin.Forms in an iOS Extension, you should do it very carefully, monitoring memory usage and startup time.
-Otherwise the Extension could be terminated by iOS without any way to handle this gracefully.
+Otherwise, the Extension could be terminated by iOS without any way to handle this gracefully.

 ## Walkthrough

-In this walkthrough we are going to create a Xamarin.Forms application, a Xamarin.iOS Extension and reuse shared code in the Extension project:
+In this walkthrough, we are going to create a Xamarin.Forms application, a Xamarin.iOS Extension and reuse shared code in the Extension project:

 1. Open Visual Studio and create a new Xamarin.Forms project using the **Blank Forms App** template, name it **FormsShareExtension**: